PeriniM/custom-output-rendering/README.md

 ## Endpoints

-This project provides two separate endpoints for different use cases:
+This project provides multiple endpoints for different use cases:

 - **`/annotation-queue`** - For annotation queues in LangSmith
 - **`/dataset`** - For datasets (supports both output and reference outputs)
+- **`/medical`** - Domain-specific formatting for medical records

 The root path (`/`) displays a selector page to choose between endpoints.

+### Domain-Specific Formatting

+The custom renderer supports domain-specific formatting to display specialized data types in their native format:

+- **Medical Records** (`/medical`): Structured display of patient information, vital signs, diagnoses, medications, and clinical notes

+See the `examples/` directory for example datasets.

 ## Configuration in LangSmith